yuvraj153989/ML-Basics/README.md

 # ML-Basics
-It consists all the approach of Data Cleaning, Preprocessing, Testing-Training, Model Selection till Deployment.
+It contains all Simple approaches of Data Cleaning, Preprocessing, Testing-Training, Model Selection till Deployment.